Enchiridion symbolorum, definitionum et declarationum de rebus fidei et morum

-The Enchiridion (full title: Enchiridion symbolorum, definitionum et declarationum de rebus fidei et morum; "A handbook of symbols, definitions and declarations on matters of faith and morals"), usually translated as The Sources of Catholic Dogma, is a compendium of texts on Catholic theology and morality, some of which date back to the Apostolic Age.
-It has been first published in 1854, and has been regularly updated in subsequent editions since.
+The Enchiridion (full title: Enchiridion symbolorum, definitionum et declarationum de rebus fidei et morum; "A handbook of symbols, definitions and declarations on matters of faith and morals"), usually translated as The Sources of Catholic Dogma, is a compendium of texts on Catholic theology and morality.
+This compendium was first published in 1854, and has been updated many times in subsequent editions since.
 It is sometimes referred to as Denzinger, after its first editor, Heinrich Joseph Dominicus Denzinger.

 Name

 The name Enchiridion (from Greek cheir, "hand") means "handbook".
-It was riginally published as Enchiridion symbolorum et definitionum, quae de rebus fidei et morum a conciliis oecumenicis et summis pontificibus emanarunt.
+It was originally published as Enchiridion symbolorum et definitionum, quae de rebus fidei et morum a conciliis oecumenicis et summis pontificibus emanarunt.
 The work is today published as Enchiridion symbolorum, definitionum et declarationum de rebus fidei et morum.

 The Enchiridion is sometimes referred to as Denzinger, after its first editor, Heinrich Joseph Dominicus Denzinger.
-It is commonly abbreviated 'D', 'D.', or 'Dz', as 'DS' in editions edited by Adolf Schönmetzer due to a revision in numbering ('DS' sometimes continues to be used as a general reference to even later editions), as 'DB' for editions edited by Clément Bannwart, and as 'DH' for editions edited by Peter Hünermann.
+It is commonly abbreviated 'D', 'D.', or 'Dz'.
+It is also referred to as 'DS' in editions edited by Adolf Schönmetzer due to a revision in numbering ('DS' sometimes continues to be used as a general reference to even later editions), as 'DB' for editions edited by Clément Bannwart, and as 'DH' for editions edited by Peter Hünermann.

 Structure

-The Enchiridion is chronologically ordered, starting with the Symbolum Apostolicum.
-It includes the teachings of popes and ecumenical councils since.
-It does not repeat all the full texts, but only those central parts which are relevant to dogmatic or moral theology.
-All texts in Denzinger-Schönmetzer are listed in Latin.
+The Enchiridion is chronologically ordered.
+It includes teachings of popes and ecumenical councils.
+The Enchiridion does not repeat all the full texts.

-Since the 37th edition of Denzinger-Hünermann (1991), the original language (mostly Latin) is put in the left-hand column with a corresponding vernacular translation in the right-hand column.

-In addition to the texts, the Enchiridion supplies certain indices: